ibm-messaging/mq-ansible/README.md

 Before running the playbook and implementing our modules and roles for IBM MQ:

-1. Check if you have an *ssh* key pair in order to access the target machines via Ansible.
-Go to the `~/.ssh` directory in your machine and look for the `id_rsa` and `id_rsa.pub` files.
+1. Check if you have an *ssh* key pair in order to access the target machines via SSH.
+Go to the `~/.ssh` directory in your machine and look for the public and private key files e.g. `id_rsa` and `id_rsa.pub`.

     ```shell
      cd ~/.ssh